Now I know for sure from the old TT that Premium Bonds are taxable in Germany.

 Re: Premium Bonds and Steuerpflicht

-kiplette wrote: Tue Sep 03, 2024 6:48 pm Now I know for sure from the old TT that Premium Bonds are taxable in Germany.
+The proof that "prizes" from Premium Bonds are considered interest by Germany is directly in the double taxation agreement between Germany and the UK, in article 11 (2): https://www.bundesfinanzministerium.de/ ... onFile&v=1kiplette wrote: ↑Tue Sep 03, 2024 6:48 pm Now I know for sure from the old TT that Premium Bonds are taxable in Germany.

 On one of the Brit/Germany FB pages, a lady is asking this question and I think I'm the only one who is making this point.